 Below are potential timeline scenarios for a new consultant beginning an assignment, issuing an invoice, and receiving payment.
 Timelines vary depending on whether you contract with the client directly or with a consulting company.
-Reputable consulting companies such as SCA commit to paying the consultant's invoice prior to receiving payment from the client.
+Reputable consulting companies such as SCA commit to paying the consultant's invoice prior to receiving payment from the client as depicted in Scenario A below.